Top Online Master’s in Education Degree Programs

-An online Master’s in Education (M.Ed.) degree program focuses on teaching and learning.
-Some programs aim to prepare students to pursue a first teaching license.
-While others may help current educators refine skills and/or step into a niche field.
+In an online Master’s in Education (M.Ed.) degree program, you will focus on teaching and learning.
+As a student, you will be prepared to pursue your first teaching license.
+If you are currently educator, this program could also help you refine your skills and step into a niche field.

-If you teach full-time or work in another field, an online master’s in education program may be perfect.
+If you teach full time or work in another field, an online master’s in education program may be perfect for you.
 These often allow you to log into your classes when you can.
-Plus, complete any supervised practicum in your local community.
-As education is a regulated field, studying one area in depth may allow you to pursue a state license.
-Though many online students also use a M.Ed. program as a preparation for a doctoral degree such as a PhD or Doctor of Education.
+You can also complete any supervised practicum in your local community.
+Since education is a regulated field, studying one area in depth may allow you to pursue a state license.
+As an online student, you could also use a M.Ed. program as a preparation for a doctoral degree such as a Ph.D. or Doctor of Education.

 Four Types of Master’s in Education Programs You May Find Online

 There are four main types of online master’s degrees in education.
 The Master of Education (M.Ed.), Master of Arts in Education (M.A.
 Ed.), Master of Science in Education (M.S.
 Ed.) and Master of Arts in Teaching (M.A.T.).
 As you consider online M.Ed. programs, it’s important to understand the difference in degrees.

 - A Master of Arts in Teaching (M.A.T.) focuses more on initial teacher licensure.
 As such, you may learn practical ways to manage a classroom and teach specific subjects.

 - A Master’s in Education (M.Ed.) is usually for experienced educators who want to step into leadership.
 A key theme is understanding how to turn research into action plans for your success as a student.